In this Criminal Digest you will learn the details of a drunk driving incident and a real estate broker scam.

 Drunk to the point of having no memory of her accident.

 What a ride for this young Mentonnaise of 31 years!
-After getting intoxicated at the Stars’n’Bars with three glasses of rosé wine and a shot of spirits, this education assistant continued her evening of drinking at Gerhard’s Café.
+After getting intoxicated in a bar with three glasses of rosé wine and a shot of spirits, this education assistant continued her evening of drinking at a one other cafe.
 To the point of no longer having the slightest memory of the quantity of drinks absorbed.
 Inebriated, transformed into a zombie on 13 April, the young lady drove her Ford home.
 Ten minutes later, policemen on duty at the Place des Moulins, saw the vehicle pass with an unusual detail: a front tire was punctured.
 They warned their colleagues at the Saint Roman interchange.
 The car was intercepted and the officials noticed the drunkenness of the driver.
-A level of 1.1 mg was displayed on the device, i.e. 2.20 g of alcohol in the blood.
+A level of 1.1 mg was displayed on the device, i.e. 2.20 g of alcohol in the blood, as reported Monaco-Matin.
 At the bar of the court, the accused explained herself through sobs and hot tears, certainly frightened by the decision to suppress her offense.